KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 coupling: positive real value which gives the strength of the coupling of neighbors \
           Note: if we are at a very stable fixed point it can happen that the coupling is too weak to influence/perturbe its neighbors

-network: graph which gives the neighbor relations (ie. adjacency matrix) \
+network: graph on which dynamics run.
+Also gives the neighbor relations (ie. adjacency matrix) \
          If no network is specified a Watts Strogatz network with rewiring probability p = 0 is created.

 a, b, tau: float/ parameters of the FitzHugh-Nagumo model
+           Note: depending on the choice of parameters the dynamics exhibit different qualitative behaviours (saddle node bifurcation, limit cycles,                  Hopf bifurcation, etc.)

 dealta_t: small real value; step size for the Euler method